It’s the most wonderful time of the year – are you ready to capture it all, the joy, the wonder, the excitement and even the boredom?!

 Use natural light

-That said, winter days in the UK are short, and there isn’t much natural light available after about 4pm.
+Indeed, winter days are short, and there isn’t much natural light available after about 4pm.
 So you need to get smart about the light and how you can use it to your advantage.
-Here are some simple strategies to help you with that.
+Here are some simple tricks to help you with that.

 - If you can, take the important pictures during the daylight hours.
 Take advantage of the soft winter light outdoors and photograph the extended family in the garden.

 - When it’s getting dark, and you know how to shoot off Auto mode, increase your camera’s ISO and use lower aperture to let more light into your camera (go as low as your lens will let you, not everything needs to be in focus).
-Don’t be afraid of grain – most modern cameras have noise-reducing capabilities, and in any case grain can add quite a bit of mood to your pictures.
+Don’t be afraid of grain – most modern cameras have noise-reducing capabilities, and in any case grain can add quite a bit of an artsy mood to your pictures.
+On most cameras, you can start off my switching to P mode and Googling how to change your ISO for your particular camera model – trust me just that one thing will dramatically improve your ability to get better photos in less than ideal lighting scenarios.

 - If you have to switch the lights on, do it.
 It might result in your photographs having a yellow tint to them – compensate for that either by changing your white balance settings to “bulb”, or turn it to black and white if you have software such as Lightroom, iPhoto or online editing tools such as BeFunky – or, indeed, your favourite Instagram filters.

 - Be mindful of the background: check out for annoying things like ugly plastic bags, bins, etc. If you spot anything you don’t want to be in the picture, just move yourself slightly and re-frame.
-In most cases, by moving just a few inches to the left or to the right you’ll be able to either hide the unsightly thing behind your main subject, or cut it out of the picture entirely.
+In most cases, by moving just a few inches to the left or to the right you’ll be able to either hide the unsightly thing behind your main subject, or cut it out of the picture entirely – all without having to miss a precious moment.

 Photograph the preparations